Загальні відомості про замісну ниркову терапію

 Renal replacement therapy (RRT) replaces nonendocrine kidney function in patients with renal failure and is occasionally used for some forms of poisoning.
 Techniques include continuous hemofiltration and hemodialysis, intermittent hemodialysis, and peritoneal dialysis.
 All modalities exchange solute and remove fluid from the blood, using dialysis and filtration across permeable membranes.

-RRT does not correct the endocrine abnormalities (decreased erythropoietin and 1,25-dihydroxyvitamin D3 production) of renal failure.
+RRT does not correct the endocrine abnormalities (decreased erythropoietin and 1,25-dihydroxyvitamin D3 production ) of renal failure.
 During dialysis, serum solute (eg, sodium, chloride, potassium, bicarbonate, calcium, magnesium, phosphate, urea, creatinine, uric acid) diffuses passively between fluid compartments down a concentration gradient (diffusive transport).
 During filtration, serum water passes between compartments down a hydrostatic pressure gradient, dragging solute with it (convective transport).
-The two processes are often used in combination (hemodiafiltration).
+The 2 processes are often used in combination (hemodiafiltration).
 Hemoperfusion is a rarely used technique that removes toxins by flowing blood over a bed of adsorbent material (usually a resin compound or charcoal).

 Dialysis and filtration can be done intermittently or continuously.
 Continuous therapy is used almost exclusively for acute kidney injury.
 Continuous therapy is sometimes better tolerated than intermittent therapy in unstable patients because solute and water are removed more slowly.
 All forms of RRT except peritoneal dialysis require vascular access; continuous techniques require a direct arteriovenous or venovenous circuit.